The world of shipping and freight is very dynamic and several changes may happen during the course of a shipment..

 Is the issuance of Switch Bill of Lading legal..??

 While there is nothing to say specifically that issuance of a switch bill of lading is illegal (unless there is willful intent to commit fraud), it seems to be the concerted view of almost all P&I clubs, that a switch bill of lading issued with any misrepresentation or information contrary to the first set issued, without the express acceptance and understanding of the buyer is a fraudulent document..

 In order to protect themselves from any possible claims arising out of issuing switch bills of lading, the shipping line/agent have to ensure that

-- They should provide their insurance company with the exact reason for the issuance of the switch bill of lading..
+- They are covered by their insurance for the issuance of such switch bills of lading and they provide their insurance company with the exact reason for the issuance of the switch bill of lading ;

 - If the agent has been asked by the principal to issue the switch bill of lading based on an indemnity from the customer, the agent should ensure to get the wording format from the principal and get the completed indemnity approved by the principal before issuing the switch bill of lading..